Saffron Vegetable Soup with Quinoa

 - Add the broth and saffron, and bring to a boil.
-Add the quinoa and beans, and cook for 11 more minutes, or until the quinoa is completely cooked.
+Add the quinoa, chickpeas and their liquid, and cook for 11 more minutes, or until the quinoa is completely cooked.
 Stir in the diced tomato and salt and pepper, to taste, and remove from heat.

 - Serve the soup with the freshly chopped basil and enjoy!

 - *If you don’t have leek on hand, substitute with one medium white or yellow onion and cook it with the carrots and celery.